 When inclement weather or an unstable grid results in a power outage, you can rely on your backup battery to power your home, so you never have to worry about entirely losing power.
 Alternatively, you can depend on your solar panels and battery to help reduce grid consumption.
 When the sun goes down, and your battery dries up, you can switch to grid power instead.

+Can you add batteries to an existing solar system？ The answer is YES.
 When it comes to long-term power outages, backup power is king.
 However, relying on generators can be a noisy and environmentally harmful affair that requires regular maintenance and fuel.
 Instead, it would be a lot more helpful to rely on your own hybrid solar system to keep your home up and running when your power is out.
 With backup batteries, you can do exactly that.

 A battery, or multiple batteries, can be tied into your existing solar system to store solar power overtime for when you need it most.
 But first, you will need to decide how you want your battery coupled with your solar system.
 There are currently three primary ways of doing this: a solar buffer, AC coupling, and DC coupling.